deanblackborough/g3d-zf1-lib/README.md

 - Bootstrap glyphicon - Generates the HTML for a Bootstrap glyphicon.
 - Simple pager - Generates the HTML for a simple pager featuring either an item or page based description, all text configurable.
+- Bootstrap table - Very simple view helper to assist with generating the HTML for a table.

 ## Utility classes